fikalefaza/virtualizor/README.md

 If you see this you can login to your admin panel, if not check your variables.

+if the core server uses Google Cloud, make sure the firewall settings are on Google PVC
 #### OS X and Windows

 Windows and OS X platforms does not have `/etc/localtime` to retrieve timezone information, so you need to add a `-e TZ=Europe/Amsterdam` variable to your docker command and remove `-v /etc/localtime:/etc/localtime:ro \`.